d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

 ```r
 pt(xx, df=32, lower.tail=TRUE)
 ```
+10. Explain why we multiplied by 2 in the code above.
+\vspace{0.3in}

+11. Interpret the p-value in context of the study.
+\vspace{0.8in}

+12. Do you expect the 95\% confidence interval to contain the null value of zero?
+Explain your answer.
+\vspace{0.8in}

 4. Is the p-value found using theory-based methods similar to the simulation p-value found in the in-class activity?